6j symbols for the modular double, quantum hyperbolic geometry, and supersymmetric gauge theories: Applications to supersymmetric gauge theories

 \subsection{Applications to the geometric construction of three-dimensional gauge theories?}

-It is interesting to observe that the example of (mass-deformed) $T[SU(2)]$ considered explicitly in \cite{HLP,Hama:2010av}, after applications of the same type of identities, can be brought to $3d$ $\mathcal{N}=2$ CS theory with $SU(2)$ gauge group at level $1$, $4$ quarks and some singlet chiral fields.
+It is interesting to observe that the result for (mass-deformed) $T[SU(2)]$ from \cite{Hosomichi:2010vh,Hama:2010av}, after applications of the same type of identities, can be brought to $3d$ $\mathcal{N}=2$ CS theory with $SU(2)$ gauge group at level $1$, $4$ quarks and some singlet chiral fields.
 The above statement can be derived from the following integral identity \cite{SV}

 These two observations suggest that there may be an analog of the geometric construction of three-dimensional supersymmetric gauge theories discussed in \cite{Dimofte:2011ju} which is based on building blocks with $SU(2)$ gauge symmetry rather than $U(1)$ gauge symmetry.
 Indeed, the two three-dimensional partition functions discussed above can be identified with the kernels for the fusion move $A$ and for the modular transformation of the one-punctured torus $S$, respectively.
 Together with the braiding, the two kernels above generate a representation of the modular groupoid \cite{T08}.
 This is what one needs to apply standard methods for the combinatorial quantization of Chern-Simons theories to the case of $SL(2,\BR)$-Chern-Simons theory.
 It is also suggestive to point out that the number of quarks of the theory whose partition function gives \rf{PF-6quarks} nicely matches with the number of angles defining the generic hyperbolic tetrahedron.